The success of your application will probably depend upon what elements you have in place.

 If there is a registered production company associated with the project

 Whenever possible, trailers and sample footage should be sent via an online link such as Vimeo or YouTube.
 Both Vimeo and YouTube. allow for free password protected uploads of videos.
-Please include the URL of your video on the application form.
-If you decide to password protect the video please ensure that you have included the password on the application form.

 What supporting documents do I need to provide?